SelenaChen123/RESA/README.md

 # RESA

-Web application that allows users to extract recipes from food blogs and recipe sites
+The Recipe Extractor and Storage Application is a Web application that allows users to extract recipes from food blogs and recipe sites.